Amir-Rastkhadiv/fun-gym/README.md

   Q4)   What are you trying to accomplish?

-  Q5)   What is the audience expected to see?
+  Q5)   What are first-time audiences expected to see?

   Q6)   What are its most common uses?